 Beginning a book has never been difficult for me.
 It seems to spring naturally when my fingers are poised over the keyboard, aided by a line of dialogue or an observation that may or may not have been simmering within me.
 I write the way I myself would like to approach the story if I were its reader rather than its writer.
 I allow instinct to guide my work.
 The intent is to get the ideas and thoughts on the page and then fine-tune it all later.
 Often, trying to find that perfect way to express something can bog down your work.
 Don’t fret: Insert a placeholder word, highlight it, and come back to it later.
 Being too pedantic, too restrictive, can dry up your juices.

-Once I’ve written about 80 pages, I print it out, read it over, and decide whether it’s crap, or partly crap that can be improved.
+Once I’ve written about 80 pages, I print it out, read it over, and decide whether it’s crap, or whether it shows possibilities, that there is indeed a story emerging.

-For the last four years I’ve been working on a novel of historical fiction.
-The process for that has been quite different from writing memoir.
-For one, there is no diary to consult.
-However, there is a lot of reading involved … academic papers, studies, treatises, books, and websites … supplemented by the collection of ephemera that helps you plug into a specific period of history.
-Strange stuff has happened while writing this fictional story.
+For the last six years I’ve been working on a novel of historical fiction.
+That’s been infinitely different than writing memoir.
+There is no diary to consult, and there is a lot more reading and research involved … academic papers, studies, treatises, books, and websites … supplemented by the collection of ephemera that helps you plug into a specific period of history.
+Strange stuff has happened while writing this novel.
 Sometimes, I have arrived in my study to find one of my characters sitting beside my desk.
-I will say, “Oh, it’s you today, is it?” and then I set about writing about that particular character.
-There have been a few times when, while writing a particularly horrific scene, my fingers have suddenly hit the delete button, as if the character in question (the one who was being killed) was telling me, “No, it didn’t happen that way; it happened like this”, and then ‘dictates’ the scene to me.
+I will say, “Oh, it’s you today, is it?” and it sets me off to focus on that particular character.
+There have been a few times when, while writing a particularly horrific scene, my fingers have suddenly hit the delete button, as if the character in question (the one who was being killed) was telling me, “No, it didn’t happen that way; it happened like this”, and the the scene is ‘dictated’ to me.
 Spooky.

 I do not subscribe to writing 1,000 words a day or whatever that number may be: some days the words come; some days they don’t.
 When I feel I’ve written as much as I can I close my laptop, and move to my reading chair with a book.